fullmero12-prog/The-Hoard/docs/attribute-manager.md

 attributes while still triggering sheet workers and handling repeating sections.

-> **Status Note (July 2024):** The relic-item pipeline is still wiring up its
+> **Status Note (July 2024):** The relic-item pipeline now drives Roll20 sheet
-> automation hooks.
-Until it lands, expect relic grants to skip any automatic
-> attribute edits and apply the adjustments manually when testing.
+> automation through `RelicItemManager` and `RelicBinder`.
+Relic grants patch
+> the "HR Relic" inventory rows and token actions automatically on the D&D 5e
+> by Roll20 character sheet.

 ## Why we added it